3squared/calabash-ios/README.md

 ### Ruby and calabash-cucumber gem.

 *   Install the `calabash-cucumber` gem.
-(You may need to do `sudo gem install calabash-cucumber`)

-        krukow:~$ gem install calabash-cucumber
-        Successfully installed calabash-cucumber-0.9.47
-        1 gem installed
-        Installing ri documentation for calabash-cucumber-0.9.47...
-        Installing RDoc documentation for calabash-cucumber-0.9.47...
+Follow Step 1 in the "Fast track" instructions.

 ### Setting up Xcode project